Special effect: Color era

 A period drama set in Vienna uses a green screen as a backdrop, to allow a background to be added during post-production.

-The development of color photography required greater refinement of effects techniques.
+The development of colour photography required greater refinement of effects techniques.
 Color enabled the development of such travelling matte techniques as bluescreen and the sodium vapour process.
 Many films became landmarks in special-effects accomplishments: Forbidden Planet used matte paintings, animation, and miniature work to create spectacular alien environments.
 In The Ten Commandments, Paramount's John P. Fulton, A.S.C., multiplied the crowds of extras in the Exodus scenes with careful compositing, depicted the massive constructions of Rameses with models, and split the Red Sea in a still-impressive combination of travelling mattes and water tanks.
 Ray Harryhausen extended the art of stop-motion animation with his special techniques of compositing to create spectacular fantasy adventures such as Jason and the Argonauts (whose climax, a sword battle with seven animated skeletons, is considered a landmark in special effects).